wangjunlem/msianspr-covid-faq/non-pca-sg-to-my.md

 ## I would like to travel to another state/district after my quarantine ends (e.g. quarantine in Selangor after entering KLIA, but my hometown is in Perak).
 Can I do so? {#travel-after-mco}

 Take note that inter-state travel is not allowed for the whole country, and states under MCO will not allow inter-district travel.
-See the [latest information about the nationwide MCO][Appendix MCO]

 You should make arrangements to travel home on your own, if possible.